CartoDB/academy/_app/_cartojs-and-external-apis/01-google-streetview.md

 </script>
 {% endhighlight %}

-Within our infowindow HTMl template is a `div` with an id of "panorama".
+Within our infowindow HTML template is a `div` with an id of "panorama".
 This div will be used later to append our Google Street View Panorama to the DOM once the panorama is generated.
 We also include a `h4` element and use [mustache templates](https://mustache.github.io/) to grab data from our table for the name of each Street View location.
-The infowindow template includes div elements that have CSS styles that correspond to styles setup in our CartoDB stylesheet to style the display of the infowindow.
+The infowindow template includes div elements that have CSS styles that correspond to styles setup in our CARTO stylesheet to style the display of the infowindow.

 Now that we have added our infowindow template, we need to enable the infowindow interactivity in our JavaScript.
 Within the `.done` callback function in our JavaScript, add the following code: